 Get Ready for the 2026 3D Technology Summer Institute!

-The Vermont State University (VTSU) 3D Technology Summer Institute is a residential program where highly motivated high school students can gain valuable experience through hands-on learning with cutting-edge 3D imaging, 3D printing, and 3D modelling technologies, and more, while also earning up to 9 college credits and a certificate in 3D Technology from VTSU.
+The Vermont State University (VTSU) 3D Technology Summer Institute is a residential program where highly motivated high school students can gain valuable experience through hands-on learning with cutting-edge 3D imaging, 3D printing, and 3D modeling technologies, and more, while also earning up to 9 college credits and a certificate in 3D Technology from VTSU.

 The institute provides students preparing for the 11th and 12th grades with intensive hands-on training in technologies with rapidly expanding career applications.
 Students receive instruction at our Randolph campus while using facilities and equipment provided by the Advanced Manufacturing Center and the Castleton Innovation Lab.